CJuice/PowerOutages/README.md

 A Web Related Functionality class exists for web related functionality and is accessed by the Provider exclusively.
 The output json file named PowerOutageFeeds_StatusJSON.json is stored in a folder named JSON_Outputs.

 This is an overhaul/redesign of an original process developed by CGIS.
-This new process was deployed to production on 20190430.

 #### Code Architecture
 ![code architecture image](https://github.com/CJuice/PowerOutages_V2/blob/master/Power%20Outage%20Process%20-%20Code%20Architecture.png)